oscar-monsalve/conductor-selector/README.md

 contradicts any requirement or criterion established the Regulation, the provisions of the Regulations shall take precedence over the standard (RETIE 2024, libro 3, título 24, pág.
 133).

+- [Reglamento Técnico de Instalaciones Eléctricas - RETIE](https://www.minenergia.gov.co/es/misional/energia-electrica-2/reglamentos-tecnicos/reglamento-t%C3%A9cnico-de-instalaciones-el%C3%A9ctricas-retie/), published in 2024 by the Colombian Ministry of Mines and
+Energy (Ministerio de Minas y Energía).
+This is a public document.

+- [Código Eléctrico Colombiano - NTC 2050.
+Segunda actualización](https://tienda.icontec.org/gpd-pb-9-codigo-electrico-colombiano-ntc-2050-segunda-actualizacion.html), published in 2019 by the  Instituto Colombiano de
+Normas Técnicas y Certificación (ICONTEC).
+This is a copyrighted document.

-The following are the most used sources of information from both sources (RETIE and NTC 2050):
+The following (in Spanish) are the most used sources of information from both RETIE and NTC 2050.
+Some references to previous regulation/standard may also be given for completeness:

-## Inputs:
+- Aplicación de normas tecnicas:
+    - Título 24, pág 133, RETIE 2024 libro 3.

+- Temperatura de diseño:
+    - Artículo 3.17.13 (h), pág.
+77, RETIE 2024 libro 3.
+    - Artículo 110-14 (C), pág.
+36, NTC 2050 segunda actualización.
+    - Sección 110-14 (c), pág.
+40, NTC 2050 primera actualización.